 What Happens Next?

 With Cardiff facing their first season in League One since 2003, the pressure on Vincent Tan has never been greater.
 Gareth Bale’s consortium continues to wait for a response to their improved offer, while fans grow increasingly impatient with the lack of transparency from current ownership.
+The parallels with Mike Ashley’s eventually successful sale of Newcastle United suggest that sustained fan pressure and credible takeover interest can eventually force change.
+The question now is whether Vincent Tan will recognise that his time at Cardiff City has reached its natural conclusion.

 Should Vincent Tan sell Cardiff City?
 Based on fan sentiment, the club’s recent trajectory, and the credible alternative offered by Bale’s consortium, the answer appears to be a resounding yes.
 The only remaining question is whether Tan himself will finally listen to the supporters who have consistently supported Cardiff City and deserve so much more.